-His number one test is listening to each sound in isolation and deciding whether he lies it or not without any other elements.
+Jaytech’s number one test is listening to each sound in isolation and deciding whether he likes it first or not without any other elements.

-Also, build your own sound sets so that you can audition each sample and find the ones that work well within your mix.
+Build your own sound sets so that you can audition each sample and then find the ones that work well within your mix.

 6. Should I get my music mixed and mastered before shopping it to labels?